1kranthi/demo/README.md

 Starting of the git hub turorial

+# To know the differnce files in braches
+git diff branchName

 # To create a new branch
 git checkout -b feature(name as descriptive as possible) and enter
 Result: you will be redirected to that perticular branch